rticommunity/rticonnextdds-examples/examples/dynamic_data_sequences/c++/README.txt

 Building the C++ example
 ========================

-The example is contained in the SequencesExample.cxx file.
+The example is contained in the dynamic_data_sequences.cxx file.
 Before compiling or running the example, make sure the environment variable NDDSHOME is set to the directory where you installed RTI Connext DDS.